China vs India vs Pakistan: Best Sourcing Country (2026)

 Why Pakistan is winning denim and basics

-Pakistan grew apparel exports to $17.1 billion in 2024 (PBS, 2024), with denim and bed/bath driving most of the growth.
+Pakistan grew apparel exports to roughly $17 billion in 2024 (PBS, 2024), with denim and bed/bath driving most of the growth.
 Three structural advantages compound: domestic long-staple cotton, vertically integrated denim mills in Faisalabad, and GSP+ duty-free EU access through 2027 (European Commission, 2024).
 For EU-bound denim, Pakistan now wins on landed cost by 9-15% versus China.

 Which Asian Country Is Best for Each Garment Category?